Jordan-Prescott/odins_spear/docs/docs/features/scripter/user-association.md

 ### Return

-* dict: Formatted output of the user showing all CC, HG, and Pick Up user is assigned to.&#x20;
+* dict: Returns a dictionary output containing all CC, HG, and Pick Up a user is assigned to.&#x20;

 ### How To Use: